sparkflows/sparkflows-docs/docs/databricks/reading-writing.rst

 Fire Insights enables you to read from and write to Databricks tables.

-Below is a workflow which read data from the Databricks table xyz.
+Below is a workflow which reads data from the Databricks table xyz.
 It then processes the data and finally writes out the result to the Databricks table abc.

 Read Databricks table in Workflow